 They covered my shame.
 They were my safe house.

 After becoming a wife and mom, my own mother and I became friends and I had the privilege of getting to know her on a deeper level.
 To hear her heart, learn about her struggles with depression and other hard and painful bits of her past, to listen to her dreams, to watch her wrestle with some aspects of life and faith, to watch her love her younger kids with the fierceness and devotion that I myself had benefited from.
 I honestly don’t think I am half the woman that she was and yet I also don’t think I would be half the woman I am without her example.

 Her honesty with me taught me one of the lessons that I have needed to grasp most tightly to over my adult years: Perfection is not required.

 I miss her.
-I want one more day of her coming to visit and staying up too late into the night to talk, bleary eyed but happy – there was never enough time.
+I want one more day of her coming to visit and staying up too late into the night to talk, bleary-eyed but happy – there was never enough time.
 I want her to know my kids, to meet my sassy youngest who loves to write like her mom and grandma before her.
 To stand in the kitchen listening with me as my middle daughter makes beautiful music on the piano and to be there when my son gets married and welcomes his own first child into the world.
-I miss the children’s books with gorgeous artwork of little brown babies that she would send to my kids, suckers or gum taped into the card for a sweet, little surprise.
+I miss the children’s books with gorgeous artwork of little brown babies that she would send to my kids, suckers or gum taped to the card for a sweet, little surprise.

 Instead, I will remember the lessons she taught me.
 I will pour out.
 I will extend mercy and forgiveness and cover the shame of others when they fall.
 I will love fiercely and speak life over my kids whether they deserve it in the moment or not.
 I will delight in them.
 I will hold them accountable sometimes and hold my tongue often.
 I will be real and let them see me struggle and rise above.
 I will leave the porch light on and be there for them when they call.
 I will tell them often that I love them.
 And how much I really, truly like them.